US Capitol: Pro Trump protest draws just a few hundred | DW | 18.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A few hundred protesters gathered in Washington D.C. on Saturday in support of those charged over the US Capital riots in January.
+A few hundred protesters gathered in Washington DC on Saturday in support of those charged over the deadly US Capital riots in January.

 The turnout at the "Justice for J6" rally was far from the 700 people expected, with police and other security forces outnumbering the pro-Trump crowd.